swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 This attribute has lead to instability and run time crashes when used from a non-resilient module or combined with an `@testable` import.
 It applies a slightly different semantic than this proposal and its type-checking isn't as strict as it could be.
 It relied on its own type-checking logic to report references to the implementation-only imported module from public declarations.
-In contrast, this proposal uses the existing access-level checking logic and semantics, this should make it easier to learn.
+In contrast, this proposal uses the existing access level checking logic and semantics, this should make it easier to learn.
 Plus this proposal introduces whole new features with `package` imports and file-scoped imports with `private` and `fileprivate`.

 ### Use `open import` as an official `@_exported import`

-The access-level keyword `open` remains available for use on imports as this proposal doesn't assign it a specific meaning.
+The access-level modifier `open` remains available for use on imports as this proposal doesn't assign it a specific meaning.
 It has been suggested to use it as an official `@_exported`.
 That is, mark an import that is visible from all source files of the module and shown to clients as if it was part of the same module.
 We usually use `@_exported` for Swift overlays to clang module